ofiscal/tax.co/python/csv_dynamic/README.md

+This is an example folder.
+Rather than these, the webapp will use similar-looking files under each user's folder.

-The `.py` files here should be generated dynamically, from the parallel `.csv` files, using the code at `haskell/MarginalTaxRates/`.
+The `.py` files are generated dynamically from the similarly-named `.csv` files, using the code at `haskell/MarginalTaxRates/`.